BlueQuartzSoftware/simplnx/wrapping/python/docs/source/API.rst

 .. py:class:: MultiPathSelectionParameter

    This parameter represents a list of DataPath_ objects.
-The end point of each DataPath_ object can be any object in the DataStructure_
+The end point of each DataPath_ object can be any object in the  :ref:`DataStructure<DataStructure>`

    .. code:: python